Fate : Destiny :: Karma : Fortune

 “They were killed.
 Executed, by the Fan clan.”
 Gan Zhu turned to face back out the window, apparently done with the conversation.
 Sun Lan’s expression darkened, but before she could say anything, he surprised her by continuing.
 “My family were tenant farmers for the Fan clan.
 My father was in charge of a plantation north-east of North Pine City.
 We weren’t the most prosperous, but we paid our taxes, and tithes to the Fan clan, and we survived.

 “Until six months ago, we survived.
 And then Fan Bin came.”
 At the name ‘Fan Bin,’ both Sun Lan and Sun Tzi jumped slightly, but Gan Zhu was looking out the window and didn’t notice.
 “He led a group of soldiers to our plantation.
 He called everyone out, and accused father of betraying the Fan clan.
 When father tried to deny it, he was struck down with a single blow, and then the soldiers began to kill everyone.
 My mother, my sisters, all died that day.
-I tried to fight back, of course, but what could a second level do against the pride of the Fan clan, Fan Bin?
+I tried to fight back, of course, but I was merely at the second level of Qi Gathering.
+How could I possibly succeed against the pride of the Fan clan, Fan Bin, and all his soldiers?

 Silence fell in the carriage.
 Sun Tzi and Sun Lan looked at Gan Zhu with complicated expressions, and even So Tan seemed less aggressive.
 Gan Zhu, on the other hand, simply stared out the window.
 Evidently, he had said everything he wanted to say.